 Meanwhile, alternative lenders were seeking proof of rented office spaces and other specifications that didn’t align with the firm’s business plan.

 That’s when MapleX explored invoice funding as a way to get access to working capital.
 Dave had been familiar with invoice factoring from his background in finance.
-He soon discovered FundThrough online, filled out an application, and quickly established a line of credit with the Express Financing Product.
+He soon discovered FundThrough online, filled out an application, and quickly established a line of credit with our invoice financing product.

-With Express Financing, MapleX could finance outstanding invoices quickly up to the available limit.
-But as orders grew for MapleX’s increasingly popular products, so too did the need for funding to fulfill orders.
-MapleX soon qualified for FundThrough’s Velocity Invoice Factoring product, which enables companies to get access to unlimited funding based on the size of their invoices in as little as 24 hours.
+With FundThrough, MapleX could finance outstanding invoices quickly.
+FundThrough’s invoice funding solution enables companies to get access to unlimited funding based on the size of their invoices in as little as 24 hours.
 “In a growth stage, factoring has become something that we rely on despite some of the costs,” he says.

-Velocity, best suited for companies that invoice larger customers at least $15,000 per month, would also be critical to the company’s efforts to obtain cash flow during COVID-19.
+Suitable for companies that invoice larger customers at least $15,000 per month, FundThrough was critical to the company’s efforts to obtain cash flow during COVID-19.